hughiephan/Refactored-Embedding-Uncertain-Knowledge-Graphs/docs/eda.md

             if head_1 == head_2 == head_3 and key_1 != key_2 and key_2 != key_3:
                 max_weight = max(1 - weight_1 * weight_2, weight_3)
                 key_triplet = (key_1, key_2, key_3, max_weight)
-                key_triplet_dict.append(key_triplet)
-                count = count + 1
+                key_triplet_array.append(key_triplet)   # Todo: Update this into dictionary format with Keytriplet: Array( (today,weight of today), (tomorrow, weight of tomorrow)) count = count + 1
                 if (count % 100 == 0):
                     print(key_triplet)

-# Keytriplet: Array( (today,weight of today), (tomorrow, weight of tomorrow))
-# Saved key triplet
-# Now we loop through key triplets and check if the key triplets has the same key_2 and key_3.
-If this happen, we will calculate the average of that.
+# Now loop through the key_triplet_dictionary and check if the key triplets have the same key_2 and key_3.
+If this happens, we will calculate the average of that.
 # score[key_2, key_3] = [weight1, weight2,...., weight1000]
 ```